hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 In total, we have four coefficients including the intercept.
 Each **coefficient** corresponds to a different factor level, **indicating the overall expression strength** of the gene.

-To specify the specific coeficients we are interested in, we need to provide the column names from the coefficents table as a list of 2 character vectors:
+To specify the specific coefficients we are interested in, we need to provide the column names from the coefficients table as a list of 2 character vectors:

 	## Define contrasts
 	contrast_kd <- list( "sampletypeMOV10_knockdown", "sampletypescontrol" )